 - We promote a whole school ethos and values that challenge prejudice based discriminatory language, attitudes and behaviour.

 - We provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures.

 - We include the contribution of different cultures to world history and that promote positive images of people.

 - We provide opportunities for pupils to listen to a range of opinions and empathise with different experiences.

 - We promote positive messages about equality and diversity through displays, assemblies, visitors and whole school events.

-- To improve the outcomes for all pupils narrowing the gap for Pupil Premium children in the school.
+- To improve the outcomes for all vulnerable children in the school.

 - Improve pupil attendance including all vulnerable children – to reduce the number of persistent absentees.

 - To support children affected by lock downs during the coronavirus pandemic.